Historical Documents

 Forest History Society

-Ravi D. Goel Collection of correspondence related to a memorial for Justice Louis D. Brandeis and the United States Supreme Court, 1942-1960.
+1. Ravi D. Goel Collection of correspondence related to a memorial for Justice Louis D. Brandeis and the United States Supreme Court, 1942-1960.
 Historical & Special Collections, Harvard Law School Library.
 US Supreme Court Justice Louis D. Brandeis entered Harvard Law School in 1875 at the age of 18.
-Despite poor eyesight, he graduated as the 1877 valedictorian and held the highest GPA in Harvard Law School history for more than eight decades.
-The collection includes memorial resolutions distributed by a committee led by Brandeis’ former law clerk, Harvard Law Vice Dean, and Judge Calvert Magruder (Harvard Law 1916).
+Despite poor eyesight, Brandeis graduated as the 1877 valedictorian and held the highest GPA in Harvard Law School history for more than eight decades.
+The collection includes memorial resolutions distributed by a committee led by his former Supreme Court clerk, Harvard Law Vice Dean, and Judge Calvert Magruder (Harvard Law 1916).
 Also included are unrelated and fascinating correspondence regarding the attacks on the US Supreme Court in the mid-1950s.
 Judge Mendon Morrill (Harvard Law 1926) was a key correspondent in these latter exchanges.
-(Harvard HOLLIS finding aid | Protecting Sight blog post)
+(Harvard HOLLIS finding aid | Protecting Sight blog post) (#11, 2021)

 Minnesota Historical Society

 Ravi D. Goel collection of Samuel James Renwick McMillan family papers, 1818-1956.
 Minnesota Historical Society.
 Samuel James Renwick McMillan was born in Brownsville, Pennsylvania and moved to Minnesota in 1852.
 Minnesota became the 32nd US state on May 11, 1858 and McMillan was named the first judge of the newly formed Minnesota District Court.
 McMillan served as the Chief Justice of the Minnesota Supreme Court (1864 -75) and US Senator from Minnesota (1875-87).
-The Samuel James Renwick McMillan collection includes photos, letters, transcribed documents, and printed publications from 1818 to 1956.
-These papers span five generations and include connections to the Revolutionary War and the controversial Battle of Wounded Knee (1890).
-Included is one of the only known photos of Medal of Honor recipient Albert McMillan (Princeton 1884) as a young man.
-(Minnesota Historical Society finding aid | ProtectingSight blog post)
+The collection spans five generations and includes connections to the Revolutionary War and the Battle of Wounded Knee.
+Included is a rare photo of Medal of Honor recipient Albert McMillan (Princeton 1884) as a young man.
+(Minnesota Historical Society finding aid | ProtectingSight blog post) (#12, 2021)

 Princeton University

-Yale University – Beinecke Library
+Yale University

 1. Ravi D. Goel Collection on Yale (RU 1081).
 Manuscripts and Archives, Yale University Library.
 200+ documents related to Yale history from the 1700s to present day.
-The collection includes documents related to Yale’s 1st student (Jacob Heminway 1704), 1st Chinese student (Yung Wing 1854), 1st Native American student (Henry Roe Cloud BA 1910 MA 1914), and 1st African American PhD candidate (Edward Bouchet BA 1874, PhD 1876).
-(Yale Library finding aid | ProtectingSight blog post)
+The Goel collections include documents related to Yale’s 1st student (Jacob Heminway 1704), 1st Chinese student (Yung Wing 1854), 1st Native American student (Henry Roe Cloud BA 1910 MA 1914), and 1st African American PhD candidate (Edward Bouchet BA 1874, PhD 1876).
+(Yale Library finding aid | ProtectingSight blog post) (#01, five accessions: 2008, 2012, 2013, 2019, 2021)

-2. Ravi D. Collection on Henry Roe Cloud (MS 2008).
+3. Ravi D. Collection on Henry Roe Cloud (MS 2008).
 Manuscripts and Archives, Yale University Library.
 Henry Roe Cloud, a Ho-Chunk Native American & member of the Winnebago tribe of Nebraska, is the first known Native American to graduate from Yale College (BA 1910, MA 1914).
 The collection includes his Yale degrees, private papers, numerous photos (including his Elihu Club delegation photo), and the original manuscript of his famous 1915 essay, “From Wigwam to Pulpit: A Red Man’s Own Story of His Progress from Dark to Light.”
-There is rich material for a Yale senior essay in just this collection.
-(Yale Library finding aid | ProtectingSight blog post | Yale Club Washington DC Symposium Presentation (YouTube))
+(Yale Library finding aid | ProtectingSight blog post | Yale Club Washington DC Symposium Presentation (YouTube)) (#03, 2014)

 4. Yale Skull & Bones Delegation of 1966 Photo Album.
-Includes former Secretary of State John F. Kerry, Fedex founder Fred Smith, Vietnam War hero Richard Warren Pershing, and map collector David Rumsey among many luminaries of a most extraordinary Skull & Bones (Russell Trust Association) delegation.
-(Yale Library finding aid | ProtectingSight blog post)
+Manuscripts and Archives, Yale University Library.
+This 1966 Bones Club photo album, known as a Skull & Bones “Black Book,” features notable figures such as former Secretary of State John F. Kerry, FedEx founder Fred Smith, Vietnam War hero Richard Warren Pershing, and map collector David Rumsey.
+One of 15 albums in private hands and the sole copy housed in a research library (Russell Trust Association, 322).
+(Yale Library finding aid | ProtectingSight blog post) (#05, 2017)

 Presentations